DETAILED INSTRUCTIONS FOR A SUCCESSFUL HOME BUYING EXPERIENCE

 We can also help you start the loan process.
 EG Real Estate Consultants partners with some of Charlotte's best mortgage professionals, so you're in great hands.
 They can assist you with determining which kind of loan is best for you and help you get qualified.

 Step 1 - GET PRE-QUALIFIED FOR A LOAN

-c.
-DON’T USE JUST ANY LENDER: You need a lender who your agent or another trusted person could tell you performs well.
+Use a proven Lender: You need a lender who your agent or another trusted person could tell you performs well.
 Someone local who can look you in the eye but also has great technology to keep up with new government changes in the loan and closing process.
 Someone with an excellent track record!
-We can make the following recommendations but in the end it’s totally up to you.
+We can make the following recommendations but in the end, it’s totally up to you.

-iv.
 Determine your down payment.
-Its likely you will need a minimum of 5-10% however talk to your agent and lender about government programs that still make it possible for some buyers to get 100% loans.
+It's likely you will need a minimum of 5-10%, however, talk to your agent and lender about government programs that still make it possible for some buyers to get 100% loans.